 The standard of public medical facilities is basic in the capital Havana, and very limited in smaller towns and rural areas.
 Private medical facilities are available and well equipped, however the Cira Garcia Hospital is the only hospital available to tourists in Havana.
 International Servimed clinics can provide emergency medical care in the major tourist areas.
 Many pharmaceutical products are in short supply or unavailable.

 Doctors and hospitals require cash payment prior to providing treatment.
 Serious medical emergencies may require evacuation, at considerable cost (in excess of AUD65,000), to the United States where the cost of medical treatment is very high.

-Outbreaks of the mosquito-borne illness dengue fever are common in Cuba, particularly during the wet season (April to November).
+Outbreaks of the mosquito-borne illnesses dengue fever and Chikungunya are common in Cuba, particularly during the wet season (April to November).
 We recommend you take measures to avoid mosquito bites, including using insect repellent at all times.

 Water-borne, food-borne and other infectious diseases (including typhoid, hepatitis, meningitis, leptospirosis, viral meningitis, conjunctivitis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 Outbreaks of cholera are seasonal and common.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help